 One of the best ways to avoid demurrage and detention fees is by leasing shipper-owned containers (SOCs).
 Simply put, a container is considered a ‘SOC’ when the Beneficial Cargo Owner (BCO), freight forwarder, or NVOCC organizes their own container.

 Since you’re sending your shipments to a surplus location (a busy port in the US), using a carrier-owned container (COC) is not beneficial for you.
-In a busy port it’s likely you’ll exceed the number of free days set by the carrier.
+In a busy port, you’ll likely exceed the number of free days set by the carrier.
 Then, you’ll end up paying high demurrage and detention charges.

-By bringing your own container in the form of SOCs, on the other hand, allows you to completely avoid paying D&D charges to carriers in the case of delays.
+Bringing your own container in the form of SOCs allows you to completely avoid paying D&D charges to carriers in the case of delays.

 Want to understand this better?
 Then read our logistics report where we went undercover as freight forwarders to compare SOC and COCs rates.
 In this report, we’ve given a detailed calculation that you can use as a reference to compare SOC and COC rates for your next shipment.